 FREE ADMISSION TO ALL PROGRAMS!
 BRING A FRIEND!

 Are you in 5th through 12th grade?
 Full of opinions about how the Swampscott Public Library could be better?
 Want to give orders to the Young Adult Librarian?
-Come to the Wednesday, June 19th 6pm to 7pm meeting!
+Come to the Wednesday, November 13th 6pm to 7pm meeting!
 You get community service hours, something to put on your college application, and a chance to plan programs you want!

 We will serve FREE DINNER.
 Bring some friends with you to the meeting.
 No registration required.